jorisvddonk/bar-replay-analyzer/README.md

 Tools for analyzing [Beyond All Reason](https://www.beyondallreason.info/) replays.
 Currently only works on Windows, but with a bit of tweaking of the scripts you should be able to make it work on Linux.

+Because replays only contain command lists and chat logs, the entire game will have to be simulated to be able to extract useful statistics from a replay.
+Thankfully, BAR by default ships with a headless version of the engine, `spring-headless`, which can be used for exactly such a purpose!

 ## NOTE

 The tool currently expects an analysis widget to be installed in your Beyond All Reason installation, which should create a .csv file, `stats.csv` at the end and then close the game (via `Spring.Quit()`).
 No such widget is automatically installed nor currently available in this repository; you're expected to create one and add it yourself!